Professional Resource

 The scapegoat is the family member unconsciously selected to carry the blame, shame, and dysfunction of the entire system.
 This role serves a homeostatic function: by focusing negative attention on one member, the family avoids addressing its actual problems.
 The scapegoat becomes the "identified patient" while systemic dysfunction remains hidden.

 Murray Bowen's Family Systems Theory provides the foundational framework for understanding this dynamic.
-More recently, Rebecca C. Mandeville's research on Family Scapegoating Abuse (FSA) has formalized the clinical recognition of this pattern as a distinct form of emotional abuse.
+More recently, Rebecca C. Mandeville's research on Family Scapegoating Abuse (FSA) has formalized the recognition of this pattern as a distinct form of emotional abuse.

 Primary Identification Criteria